 What other chemicals can be used to kill a tree?

 Some herbicides are specially made to kill trees.
 If properly applied, they can also be safe for the environment.
-The most environmentally friendly method of application involves applying herbicide to a specific area of the tree.
+The most environmentally friendly application method involves applying herbicide to a specific area of the tree.
 In some cases, you may need to use herbicidal spray.

 There are five major types of herbicides, only some of which are rated for home or crop use.
 Triclopyr amine and triclopyr ester are growth regulator-type herbicides, while glyphosate and imazapyr kill plants by interfering with the synthesis of plant proteins.